SOHAILAHMEDA/Assignement-01/README.md

 3. Displays the results of each operation on the screen.

 ## Explanation of Task-1:
-I have taken sum of two numbers from user as float and used assignement operator to add, sub, mult, div.
+I have taken two numbers from user as float using input function and used assignement operator to add, sub, mult, div.
-And i have use f"" sting to print the output.
+And i have used f sting to print the output.

 ## Task-2
 Task 2: Create a Personalized Greeting